Naturalness-motivated composite Higgs model for generating the top Yukawa coupling

 To avoid the large quadratic corrections, most models invoke new symmetry such that the corrections cancel in the symmetric limit.
 New degrees of freedom, known as top partners, are introduced to cancel out the $\Lambda^2_{t}$ term.
 However, the symmetry can not be exact and the difference between the top mass $m_t$ and top partner mass $M_T$ will reintroduce the correction given by

-Following the Naturalness principle \cite{Giudice:2008bi}, we expect top partners to show up at the sub-TeV scale to avoid fine-tuning.
+Following the Naturalness principle \cite{Giudice:2008bi,Giudice:2013yca,Craig:2022eqo}, we expect top partners to show up at the sub-TeV scale to avoid fine-tuning.
 However, after years of searches, the bounds of colored top partner mass $M_T$ have reached $1.5$ TeV for both scalar partners \cite{CMS:2020pyk, ATLAS:2020aci} and fermionic partners \cite{CMS:2019eqb, CMS:2022fck, ATLAS:2018ziw, ATLAS:2022ozf, ATLAS:2022hnn}.
-The absence of colored top partners starts challenging the naturalness of this type of model.
+The non-observation of colored top partners thus poses a challenge to the naturalness of these types of models.

-In this study, we focus on an alternative scenario \cite{Bally:2023lji} where the top Yukawa coupling originated from dim-6 operators with a characteristic scale $\Lambda_t$.
+In this study, we focus on an alternative scenario \cite{Bally:2023lji} where the top Yukawa coupling originated from dimension-six operators with a scale $\Lambda_t$.
 If we can have the scale $\Lambda_t \lesssim 1$ TeV, the contribution from the top loop will be under control.
 The idea has already been realized at the one-loop level in \cite{Bally:2022naz} with an elementary Higgs and top quark.
 In this paper, instead, we consider that the observed Higgs boson is a composite state \cite{Kaplan:1983fs, Kaplan:1983sm} formed by hyperfermions from a strongly coupled theory.

-Generating SM Yukawa couplings in a strongly coupled theory can be traced back to Extended Technicolor (ETC) \cite{Dimopoulos:1979es, Eichten:1979ah, Farhi:1979zx}, where SM Yukawa couplings arise from dim-6 four-fermion operators.
+Generating SM Yukawa couplings in a strongly coupled theory can be traced back to Extended Technicolor (ETC) \cite{Dimopoulos:1979es, Eichten:1979ah, Farhi:1979zx}, where SM Yukawa couplings arise from dimension-six four-fermion operators.
 The scale $\Lambda_t$ is determined by the mass of new massive gauge bosons $\Lambda_t\sim M_{ETC}$ which connect the hyperfermions and SM fermions.
 The models based on modern composite Higgs models have also been studied in \cite{Cacciapaglia:2015yra}.
 However, for the generic mass $M_{ETC} \sim g_{E}f_{E}$, the breaking scale $f_{E}$ is fixed by the value of the top Yukawa coupling at around the TeV scale and $g_{E}$ is the coupling of the ETC group which is related to the strong coupling responsible for the hyperfermion condensate so the mass $M_{ETC}$ is expected to be heavy from the theoretical aspect.